katydecorah/katydecorah.github.io/code/_posts/2018-11-04-photos-in-a-bucket.md

   - Jekyll
 ---

----

-🙏 _I'm still ironing out the steps in this post and updating as I'm learning.
-So far I've learned that most of these configurations take (multiple) hours to fully kick in.
-Sometimes I wake up in the morning and things aren't how I left them.
-I'm still having fun._

----

 This is part II to [Download Flickr photos in your Jekyll posts](/code/flickr-to-jekyll) and a rundown of how I setup a subdomain that points at an AWS S3 bucket to host my site's assets.
 And https, too!